Cacti/documentation/Templates.md

 modifications when performing a `Preview` prior to `Importing`.

 In the image below, you can see the output of a `Preview` of the Cisco WLC 5520 **Device Template**.
-When Previewing, no changes are actually made ot your Cacti system.
+When Previewing, no changes are actually made to your Cacti system.

 ![Import Template Preview](images/import-template-preview.png)